Chapter 8.10

 (C) Construction and Inspection.
 No construction of public improvements shall proceed until the final plat has been approved by the City Council and filed for record in the office of the county recorder, except that the City Engineer may conditionally approve the installation of off-site improvements as described in SCC 8.30.030(D).
 All public improvements shall commence within six months and be completed within one year of the date the final plat was approved, and the City Engineer, or designee, shall inspect the construction as it proceeds.
 A construction punch list shall be made up by the City Engineer or designee indicating the items missed or needing correction prior to acceptance of the improvements by the City, and all required replacements or repairs shall be completed by the developer, at his expense, prior to acceptance by the City.

 (D) As-Built Drawings.
-At the completion of construction, or at the end of one year, whichever comes first, the City Engineer, or designee, shall make an inspection of all improvements and inform the developer and City Administrator of the results of the inspection.
+At the completion of construction, or at the end of one year, whichever comes first, the City Engineer or designee shall inspect all improvements and inform the developer and City Manager or designee of the results of the inspection.
 At the completion of construction, the developer shall call for inspection by the City Engineer or designee and said inspection shall be made within 10 days of the request thereof.
 The developer shall provide the City with record drawings accurately defining for permanent record the surface improvements and underground utilities as they were actually constructed and shall provide one paper copy and one CAD file, which indicates any changes from the original approved final drawings.
 All sewer and land drain manhole flow lines shall be verified.

 (E) Inspection.
 All construction work involving the installation of improvements in subdivisions shall be subject to inspection by the City Engineer or designee.
 Certain types of construction shall have continuous inspection, while others shall have periodic inspections.
 The City may request the services of the special inspectors or testing firms to assist in inspection if it is deemed necessary.